All comparisons

 Angle tool

-Auto scale detection✓ (reads PDF metadata)✗ (manual only)
+Auto scale detection✓ (with AI for scanned plans)✗ (manual only)

 Snap to drawing geometry✓ (lines, corners, edges)